doughahn/doughahn.io/projects/marketing/heritage-sem.md

 ### Digital Footprint Optimization for a National Distillery

-As part of a distillery's longer-term plan to pivot into eCommerce, I  was tasked with optimizing our product descriptions to facilitate discoverability via search.
+As part of a distillery&rsquo;s longer-term plan to pivot into eCommerce, I  was tasked with optimizing our product descriptions to facilitate discoverability via search.
 This project also aligned with content strategy initiatives as well as social/web updates.

 After an initial alignment meeting with marketing leaders, I outlined a recommended methodology and acquired buy-in.

-My strategy for the client's ultra-competitive space (distilling) was to focus on Long Tail Keywords (more specific phrases that users are more likely to use when they’re closer to a point-of-purchase).
+My strategy for the client&rsquo;s ultra-competitive space (distilling) was to focus on Long Tail Keywords (more specific phrases that users are more likely to use when they’re closer to a point-of-purchase).
 Their niche, "estate distilling" is a less-used spirits keyword and a unique identifier of the business mission.

 <figure>
 <video autoplay loop muted playsinline poster="/keyword-strat-video-cover.webp">